Flavia Tumusiime

-Flavia Tumusiime is a Ugandan actress, radio and television host, voice-over artist, emcee and author of 30 Days of Flavia.
-She presents a mid-morning radio show (AM-PM Show) on 91.3 Capital FM radio in Kampala, a former co-host of Morning @ NTV on NTV Uganda where she also doubles as a news anchor on NTV Tonight news and is a VJ for Channel O. She played the role of Kamali Tenywa (lead role) in Nana Kagga's television series, Beneath The Lies - The Series from 2014 to 2016 and has co-hosted the Guinness Football Challenge.
+Flavia Tumusiime is a Ugandan actress, media personality, media and tech communications consultant, VJ, radio and television host, voice-over artist, emcee and author of 30 Days of Flavia.
+She played the lead role of Kamali Tenywa (lead role) in Nana Kagga's television series, Beneath the Lies, from 2014 to 2016.
+On April 7th 2025 she was announced the new head of broadcasting by National Media Group.

 Early life and education

-Tumusiime was born in 1989 in Kampala and is the only child of Enoch Tumusiime and Christine Asiimwe, who hail from Kabale, South Western Uganda.
+Tumusiime was born in 1988 in Kampala, and is the only child of Enoch Tumusiime and Christine Asiimwe, who hail from Kabale, South Western Uganda.
 She attended St Theresa Kisubi for primary school, then joined Kitante Hill Secondary School for both "O" and "A" levels.
 She then attended Makerere University Business School where she graduated with a bachelor's degree in International Business.

+Personal life

+Tumusiime married Andrew Kabuura, a sports broadcaster at NBS Television, on January 12, 2019.
+The couple has three children including a set of twins.

 Television

-Tumusiime has been a television presenter since she was teenager.
-She started presenting on WBS TV's teen's club, a show she did with other teens for four years.
-Between 2010 and 2012, she presented K-files, another program on WBS TV.
-Since 2011, she has presented the Guinness football challenge.
+Tumusiime has been a television presenter since she was a teenager.
+She started presenting on WBS TV's Teen's Club, a show she did with other teens for four years.
+Between 2010 and 2012, she presented K-files, also on WBS TV.
+Since 2011, she has presented the Guinness Football Challenge.
 It has been aired on NTV (Uganda) and ITV & KTN (Kenya).
-In the same period, she has been a VJ on Channel O. She was also a presenter for Big Brother Africa in 2012.
+In the same period, she was a VJ on Channel O. She was also a presenter for Big Brother Africa in 2012.

-Flavia joined NTV Uganda as a news anchor on NTV Tonight in 2016.
-She is a former co-host of a morning show Morning @ NTV which she started early 2018.
+Tumusiime joined NTV Uganda as a news anchor on NTV Tonight in 2016.
+She is a former co-host of the morning show Morning @ NTV, beginning in early 2018.

 Radio

-Tumusiime had a short stint working as a presenter on HOT100 FM in 2006 before finally settling at Capital FM where she has been to date.
+Tumusiime had a short stint working as a presenter on HOT100 FM in 2006 before finally settling at Capital FM, where she has worked to date.